soarsmu/BiasFinder/README.md

 python main.py
 ```

-This code will generate mutant texts for occupation and saved the mutant texts inside a folder `data/biasfinder/occupation/`
+This code will generate mutant texts for occupation and saved the mutant texts inside a folder `data/biasfinder/occupation/`. **Important note:** Occupation bias need StanfordCoreNLP to detect occupation term in the text.
+Thus please make sure to serve StanfordCoreNLP as an API - [Stackoverflow Guide to serve StanfordCoreNLP as an API](https://stackoverflow.com/questions/32879532/stanford-nlp-for-python).

 ### 3) Country-of-origin Bias